andrew/ultimate-awesome/README.md

 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.
 - [awesome-molecular-modeling-and-drug-discovery](https://github.com/wudangt/awesome-molecular-modeling-and-drug-discovery) - A curated list of awesome Molecular Modeling And Drug Discovery 🔥.
+- [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
+From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.
 - [awesome-move](https://github.com/xmas7/awesome-move) - Code and content from the Move community.
 - [awesome-papers](https://github.com/yangwenmai/awesome-papers) - Awesome papers in reading list.
 - [awesome-mindhacking](https://github.com/yetanotherchris/awesome-mindhacking) - A curated list of mindhacking related resources.